 On behalf of DHHS-OADS Port Resources, as an approved administrator, assist OADS in the recruitment and matching the individual’s and team needs with an appropriate home and Shared Living provider.

 Port Resources provides administrative oversight for the independent Shared Living Model contractors, who operate throughout Southern Maine.
 Port Resources, as an administrator, ensures that client’s needs are being met and that their health and safety remain a priority.
-Port Resources also provides Shared Living providers support and assistance to ensure compliance with all Port Resources, as the administrator, also provides many options to the Shared Living Model
+Port Resources also provides Shared Living providers support and assistance to ensure compliance with all state and federal regulations.
+Port Resources also offers supportive options including:

 - Training opportunities so the contractors can meet their professional development needs. (see our Training section).